UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/BasicDocumentation/Docker - Install for Wazuh.md

-# How to install Docker For Wazuh Purposes
+# How to install Docker For Wazuh Purposes #

+WHAT THIS IS:
-Documentation showing how to install Docker for a Wazuh install.
+Documentation showing how to correctly install Docker to prepare for a Wazuh docker deployment.
 A default docker installation will most likely not work.
-In case anything gets outdated more information can be found here: [Offical Wazuh Installation Docs](https://documentation.wazuh.com/current/deployment-options/docker/docker-installation.html)
+In case anything gets outdated/more information can be found here: [Offical Wazuh Installation Docs](https://documentation.wazuh.com/current/deployment-options/docker/docker-installation.html)

 > [!IMPORTANT]
->DISCLAMER:  Do not follow docker docs, follow provided steps!
+>DISCLAMER:  Do not follow official docker docs, follow provided steps!

 ## Increase max_map_count on your Docker host:
-This increases the maximum allows of "memmory mapping" a process is allowed to have.  <br> <br>
+This increases the maximum allows of "memory mapping" a process is allowed to have.  <br> <br>
 `sudo sysctl -w vm.max_map_count=262144`

 > [!NOTE]